arcus-azure/arcus.webapi/docs/preview/02-Guides/shared-access-key-authentication-with-azure-key-vault-integration.md

 # Shared access key authentication with Azure Key Vault integration
-The Arcus shared access key authentication is an API security filter to easily and secure share the same access key across a set of API endpoints.
+The Arcus shared access key authentication is an API security filter to easily and safely share the same access key across a set of API endpoints.
 This kind of authentication is very common and therefore a popular feature in the Arcus WebApi library.

 The API security filter makes use of the [Arcus secret store](https://security.arcus-azure.net/features/secret-store) to retrieve the access keys.
 This makes sure that the secrets are safely accessed in the application.